 - Stakeholder feedback and continuous improvement

 The main ingredient of the Management System is people.
-As leaders, we must find staff and volunteers, train and develop them, communicate with them, and put a system in place that helps them to succeed.
+As leaders, we must find staff and volunteers, train and develop them, communicate with them, and put a system in place to succeed.
 In the final analysis, if quality is important to an organization’s success, then the only way that one organization’s quality performance will be better than another’s is through the quality of the people who serve in the organization.

 How does it benefit the church?